 Crispy ham and cheese crêpes, a salty peppercorn sauce serenading a red cut of meat, salads with tuna and mayo-mustard dressings.
-These are what we think of when we think of French cuisine, paired, of course, with a nice red wine.
-But the meat-heavy tendencies are starting to be challenged by a lighter option: vegetables.
+These are what come to mind when we think of French cuisine.
+But these meat-heavy traditions are being infiltrated by vegetarianism and vegan culture.

-Plant-based eating has been trending.
-Vegan sushi chains, burger joints, ice cream parlors and health foods stores have taken cities from New York to Los Angeles to Paris by storm.
-Now, this surge in plant-based eating, be it for health or environmental reasons, has begun competing with the realm of meaty dishes of France.
+Plant-based foods and lifestyles are seeing mass popularity.
+Vegan sushi chains, burger joints, ice cream parlors and health foods stores have taken cities from New York and Los Angeles to Berlin and Paris by storm.
+Now, this surge in plant-based eating, be it for health or environmental reasons, has begun competing with French dishes that traditionally feature meat.

-Straying away from using imitation foods, the Williamsburg vegan and gluten-free crêperie, Little Choc Apothecary, focuses on entirely homemade ingredients free of chemical binders or overly processed ingredients.
-Owner Julia Kravets herself struggled with finding vegan baked goods that weren’t chock full of added sugars, preservatives, or other non-natural ingredients.
+Although some restaurants like Delice & Sarrasin implement meat supplements, Little Choc Apothecary is a vegan and gluten-free crêperie that focuses on entirely homemade ingredients free of chemical binders or overly processed ingredients.
+Owner Julia Kravets had often struggled with finding vegan baked goods that weren’t full of added sugars, preservatives, or other non-natural ingredients.
 Though Kravets takes inspiration from classic French flavors, her crêperie doesn’t try to fully imitate French crêpes.
 She offers a “Garden of Eatin’” crêpe, which features a creamy yet zesty pesto and tofu ricotta, and there’s also a banana “newtella” option to play off the classic crêpe Nutella.

 With growing concern about unsustainable food systems, animal mistreatment, and the environmental impact of the meat and dairy industry, plant-based eating has become associated with sustainable living.
 Like many of these chefs who cook plant-based foods, Little Choc Apothecary’s Julia Kravets considers this to be a motivation behind her work.
 “I get to do no harm and am spreading this resolution that it’s possible to have a delicious, healthy, and cruelty-free business.”